zng-ui/zng/TODO/_current.md

-* Refactor view to use only use clip chains, this is a requirement of the new webrender version.

 * Image example background does not render.
 * Add ImageSource args to equality.
     - Otherwise if the same source is used in two different windows the cached image for the first window is shared,